 Much of our funding comes from individuals.
 Manna also receives generous financial support from state and local governments, corporations, foundations, faith-based organizations, and community groups.

 How is my donation used?

-94 cents of every $1 donated goes towards food distribution.
-The rest is used to cover our expenses at Manna, including utility costs, truck maintenance, gasoline, storage, and salaries for Manna's small staff.
+95 cents of every $1 donated goes towards food distribution.
+The rest is used to cover our expenses at Manna, including utility costs, truck maintenance, gasoline, and food storage.

 What is food insecurity?

 'Food insecurity' is the federal government's synonym for hunger.
 People are considered food insecure if they run out of food and do not have the resources to purchase more or if they have to reduce the quality or quantity of food that they are able to purchase.